dosreislab/dosreislab.github.io/_posts/2024-08-18-mcmctree-cluster.md

 ssh xyz123@login.hpc.qmul.ac.uk
 ```

-Downloading and compiling software are resource intesive tasks.
+Downloading and compiling software are resource intensive tasks.
 Thus, we will first log onto the queue, so that a suitable node is allocated to us.
 In that way, we will not interfere with the work of other users of Apocrita.
 In the command line type:

 ```
 qlogin